Emergency preparations for Kayak Expeditions

 Types of Injuries Associated with Kayaking

-Impact injuries — These can occur incase of collisions with watercrafts or in the event of a kayak capsizing because of water and you end up falling in water.
-In such incidence the kayak may hit you and cause bodily harm or you get hit by another object in water.
+These can occur incase of collisions with watercrafts; or in the event of a kayak capsizing.
+This is because of water and you end up falling in water.
+In such incidence the kayak may hit you and cause bodily harm; or you get hit by another object in water.

 Mitigation of Kayak Risks

-Techniques — learn survival techniques, for instance if you fall in water, ensure you keep a form grip on your paddle and kayak.
+Learn survival techniques; for instance if you fall in water, ensure you keep a form grip on your paddle and kayak.
 You will need them to navigate back to the shore.
 Also you need to learn to administer first aid and the skills to deal with emergencies.